bovlb/frc-tips/ramps/README.md

 SlewRateLimiter m_filter = new SlewRateLimiter(1.0 / Constants.k_rampTimeSecond);
 ```

-Note that SlewRateLimiter does not take a time; instead it takes a rate.
-It's much easier to talk to the drivers about lag time, which we why we have to divide here.
-Note that some other ramping techniques take a time directly.
+Note that SlewRateLimiter does not take a time; instead it takes a rate (units of change per second).
+I have found that it's much easier to talk to the drivers about lag time, which is is why I use that as the defined constant.
+Some other ramping techniques take a time directly instead of a rate.

 In `ArcadeDrive.execute`, where you were using `forward`, instead use `m_filter.calculate(forward)`, for example:
 ```java